neofenixlive/pilha/README.md

   2.5 - Targets.
-    Targets are variables identified by a colon and are used as a position for control flow.
+    Targets are variables identified by a colon at the end and are used for control flow.

   2.6 - Error handling.
-    If you write an invalid command or try to read an unknown file, you'll get an error at compile time.
+    If you write an invalid command or try to read an unknown file, you'll get an error at parse time.
     If you try to pop an empty stack or try to return without a call, you'll get an error at run time.